New to leadership? Start here

-by Ben Bryant Published 6 April 2022 in Brain circuits • 3 min read
+by Ben Bryant Published April 6, 2022 in Brain Circuits • 3 min read

 The pandemic has already forced a change on our regular routines of interactions, but these routines have by now been replaced by other routines – any many of these “new” routines fail to meet the human need for emotional connection and belonging in order to perform our best.